scaralfred/graphql-prisma-mongo-boilerplate/README.md

 A boilerplate GraphQL server with:

-- [GraphQL Yoga](https://github.com/prisma/graphql-yoga) for a Scalable GraphQL server (based on based on Apollo Server & Express)
+- [GraphQL Yoga](https://github.com/prisma/graphql-yoga) for a Scalable GraphQL server (based on Apollo Server & Express)
 - [Prisma](https://www.prisma.io/) for a GraphQL database ORM (running on MySQL)
 - [GraphQL Playground](https://github.com/prisma/graphql-playground)
 - [Nodemon](https://github.com/remy/nodemon) to automatically restart the server when code changes are made